adamaviv/si485h-f18/hw/README.md

 # Homework

 ## Instructions

-You must submit HW printed out using the latex templates provided.
-The due date of the homework is posted on the calendar.
+You must submit HW printed out using the latex templates provided in the [template](hw/templates) folder, but you can purruse the hw in markdown above.
+The due date of the homework is posted on the [calendar](calendar.md).

+## Latex Answer Environment

 There is an `myanswer` environment defined in the latex template that you should use for formatting your answer.
 For example, if had the following question, the